hagaakihiro/VirtualCT/README.md

 3. output image is producted (as "FBP_virtual_projection_512x512_human.raw")

-The datatype of the reconstructed image is a 32-bit real, 512 \times 512.
+The datatype of the reconstructed image is a 32-bit real, 512 $\times$ 512.